-VMWare has finally released the long-awaited new version of Fusion , came to 3.0, bringing many new features that finally make it one of the best virtualization software within the Mac
+VMWare has finally released the long-awaited new version of Fusion , came to 3.0, bringing many new features that eventually make it one of the best virtualization software in Mac.

-One of the biggest gaps I've always complained in Fusion was a lack in the ability to open files with a virtualized Windows application directly from Finderl (Ex: open an XLS file directly from the Finder and make it opened with Microsoft Excel 2007 virtualized ).
-This is in fact a file association, or associate extensions with a program of your choice.
+One of the biggest gaps that I always complained in Fusion was the lack in the ability to open files with a virtualized Windows application directly from Finderl (Ex: open an XLS file directly from the Finder and make it opened with Microsoft Excel 2007 virtualized ).
+This is in fact a file association or associate extensions with a choice program.

-Despite the efforts of VMWare, you still can not do this by default with Fusion, but with some little ingenuity you can not work around the problem.
+Despite the efforts of VMware, still can not do this by default with Fusion, but with a few tips you can not work around the problem.

-- Click with the right mouse button on VM (Virtual Machine) and select "Show Package Contents" (Show Package Contents);
+- Right click on the VM (Virtual Machine) and select "Show Package Contents" (Show Package Contents);

-- At this point you open a new window is located inside the folder "Applications" in which there are installed applications in a Windows environment;
+- At this point it opens a new window is located inside the folder "Applications" in which there are the applications installed in the Windows environment;

-- Open another Finder and navigate to the / Applications folder of Mac and create a new folder called (for example) "Windows Applications";
+- Open another Finder and navigate to the / Applications folder for Mac and create a new folder called (for example) "Windows Applications";

-- Copy into the applications (the Applications folder in the VM that you want to be indexed by Spotlight as native applications on Mac;
+- Copy us in the applications (from the Applications folder in the VM you want to be indexed by Spotlight as native applications on Mac;

-- Select the "Open With" and then "Other" (Open With - Other)
+- Select the "Open With" and then "More" (Open With - Other)

 - At this point, choose the application you want to associate the file extension.
-You can find it easily in Windows Applications folder that you created previously in step 4!
+You can find it easily in the Windows Applications that previously was created in Step 4!

 - Give OK and click "Change All" ("Change All" .
-From now on it will open Fusion and its application when you open a file with the extension.
+From now on it will open Fusion and its application when you open a file with that extension.

-Now some screenshots to better follow the instructions:
+Now some screenshots to better follow the signs: